CESNET/dp3/docs/configuration/db_entities.md

   is **mirrored**, the relationship from entity `A` to entity `B` will automatically create a relationship from entity `B` to entity `A` in snapshots.
   This is useful if you need to track a relationship in both directions, but managing both directions is not reasonable.

+## Schema Tracking

+In order to maintain a consistent database state, DP³ tracks changes to the `db_entities` folder.
+The current schema is stored in the database, and is updated automatically on worker start-up when the `db_entities` folder is changed.

+For additive changes (adding new entities or attributes), the changes are applied automatically, as only the schema itself needs to be modified.
+For changes that would require modification to the entity collections (e.g. changing the data-type of an attribute or deleting it), the changes are not applied automatically to protect the database contents against accidental deletion.
+The workers will refuse to start, prompting you to run `dp3 schema-update` in their logs.
+You then have to run `dp3 schema-update` manually to confirm the application of the changes.
+Find out more about the `dp3 schema-update` using the `--help` option.

 ## FAQ